PhoebeIvana/cloud20-uas/README.md

 b.
 Download an Ubuntu Image from https://ubuntu.com/download/desktop.

 c.
-Install Ubuntu Desktop by writing the downloaded ISO to a USB stick (you may follow this tutorial: https://etcher.balena.io/)
+Install Ubuntu Desktop by writing the downloaded ISO to a USB stick (may follow this tutorial: https://etcher.balena.io/)

 d.
-Insert the USB flash drive to the laptop that you are using, then boot or restart the device.
+Insert the USB flash drive to the laptop that we are using, then boot or restart the device.
 It will automatically recognise the installation media.

 e.
-Do the usual installation setup, then create your login details.
+Do the usual installation setup, then create the login details.

 f.
 The installation process is done.